Gravity Payments

 Surcharging is adding a percentage fee to all transactions to cover credit card fees.
 You can add surcharges with credit card transactions, but not debit or prepaid card transactions.

-It’s illegal to add surcharges in the following five states: Colorado, Connecticut, Kansas, Maine, and Massachusetts.
+It’s prohibited to add surcharges in the following four states: Connecticut, Maine, Massachusetts, and Oklahoma.

 *Before implementing surcharges, check the current legality of the practice in your state.